jedijm/Predict-Clicked-Ads-Customer-Classification/README.md

 </p>

 # Conclusion
-The machine learning model used to predict clicked ads based on customer behaviour is able to increase approximately 50% of the conversion rate which subsequently increase the revenue from 370$ to 735$.
+Clicked Ads is strongly related to Daily Internet Usage & Daily Time Spent on Site of customer.
+Thus, both features should be focused by the marketing team.
+Beside that, the machine learning model used to predict clicked ads based on customer behaviour is able to increase approximately 50% of the conversion rate which subsequently increase the revenue from 370$ to 735$.